• Skip to primary navigation

 • 1/2 teaspoon black pepper

-• 1 cup whole wheat bread crumbs (make your own, if you want)
+• 1 cup whole wheat or Panko bread crumbs (or make homemade bread crumbs)

 • Optional: 2 tablespoons minced fresh parsley or 2 teaspoons dried parsley